1996 Amway Classic

-The 1996 Amway Classic was a women's tennis tournament played on outdoor hard courts at the ASB Tennis Centre in Auckland in New Zealand that was part of Tier IV of the 1996 WTA Tour.
-The tournament was held from 1 January until 6 January 1996.
+The 1996 Amway Classic was a women's tennis tournament played on outdoor Hard courts at the ASB Tennis Centre in Auckland in New Zealand that was part of Tier IV of the 1996 WTA Tour.
+It was the 11th edition of the tournament and was held from 1 January until 6 January 1996.
 Qualifier Sandra Cacic won the singles title.